soumya997/soumya997.github.io/_posts/2022-03-20-gpu-utilization.md

 Source: [7 Tips To Maximize PyTorch Performance](https://towardsdatascience.com/7-tips-for-squeezing-maximum-performance-from-pytorch-ca4a40951259)

-### Changes in the dataset class:
+### 5️⃣ Changes in the dataset class:
 > try to make the data loading faster, by that I mean if you need to any preprocessing or reducing image size and stuff like that do that out size dataset `__getitem__`.
 It will help to loading data from CPU and shifting to GPU much faster.
 Atleast use albumentation for some kind of postprocessing. or create a seperate preprocessed dataset.
 Maybe do the preprocessing steps before hand and curate a dataset based on the preprocessing, and use that for training.

  Check this thread [GPU is not getting used, Any suggestion,Please need help](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/158304)

-### Use bigger model:
+### 6️⃣ Use bigger model:
-> In my experiments I started with a small CNN model, but it was not enough to acquire the whole GPU utilization.
+> In my experiments I started with a small CNN model, but it was not enough to acquire the whole GPU.
 Because of that I used a bigger model, `resnet50` after that the pytorch model started using the GPU resource more efficiently.
+These small peaks near 20 are actually near 100% in the kaggle GPU usage metric.

 <p align="center">
 <img width="500" src="https://i.imgur.com/0qB0564.png">